 On my blog you’ll read of various events, projects and groups that I organise with for food sovereignty, which is basically the means to determine our own food systems.
-I try to work at different scales, from extremely public friendly work at Somerset Community Food, a local charity aiming to re-connect people to their food through events, growing & cooking training, access to land projects & more right through to groups such as Reclaim the Fields an anti capitalist constellation organising to reclaim food production.
-I am passionate about community food projects, about working as a grower & bringing people together through local food however I recognise what is said in the Another World is Possible cookbook & therefore push for movement building within our networks.
+I try to work at different scales, from extremely public friendly work at Feed Avalon, my workers cooperative aiming to re-connect people to their food through events, growing & cooking training, access to land projects & more right through to groups such as Reclaim the Fields an anti-capitalist constellation organising to reclaim food production.
+I am passionate about community food projects, about working as a grower & bringing people together through local food however I recognise what is said in the Another World is Possible cookbook and therefore push for movement building within our networks.

 “Many of these community food projects present us with amazing opportunities to collectively make our lives better, more sustainable, meaningful & interesting.
 However without a context of explicitly addressing & challenging the global exploitative food system as a whole they are basically reinforcing privilege.
 The system will not change because a few of us eat better.”